 How to Observe National Eczema Week

-1. Donate to the National Eczema Association
+Donate to the National Eczema Association

-3. Check in with someone you know who suffers from eczema
+Check in with someone you know who suffers from eczema

 Since eczema has been linked to mental distress, make it a point to check in with a friend or family member who suffers from eczema.
 Keep it as simple as a quick phone call, email, or lunch date.

-5 Facts You Should Know About Eczema
+5 Facts About Skin

-1. There are different types of eczema
+There are billions of microorganisms

 Why National Eczema Week is Important

-A. National Eczema Week highlights the emotional toll that this condition can take
+National Eczema Week highlights the emotional toll that this condition can take

 Most people realize that physically dealing with eczema can be extremely painful and downright annoying.
-What isn't as widely discussed, however, is how eczema can emotionally affects those afflicted.
+What isn't as widely discussed, however, is how eczema can emotionally affect those afflicted.
 Eczema can cause serious stress, anxiety, and even depression.

-B. It helps raise money for the National Eczema Association
+It helps raise money for the National Eczema Association

 During National Eczema Week there is definitely heightened awareness regarding the work that the National Eczema Association does.
 After realizing the many ways that the NEA assists eczema sufferers, donors are more likely to financially support the cause.

-C. National Eczema Week helps eczema sufferers remember that they're not alone
+National Eczema Week helps eczema sufferers remember that they're not alone

 Having eczema can feel isolating.
 Some people feel embarrassed to go out in public due to the condition of their skin.
 National Eczema Week serves as an excellent reminder that there are millions of other people who are dealing with this same condition.